 Results

 Figure 6 shows the mean PPR for each group across the ten blocks of training.
 All participants showed a similar increase in PPR in stage 1, reaching a PPR of around 0.93 on block 6.
-In Stage 2, group Certain showed a maintenance of the rate of PPR across blocks 7-10, but the Uncertain group showed a decrease in PPR to a level of around 0.85.
+In Stage 2, group Certain Long showed a maintenance of the rate of PPR across blocks 7-10, but the Unexpected Uncertain group showed a decrease in PPR to a level of around 0.85.

 Figure 6